FMMT666/lsd.lua/README.md

   Lines starting with a '#' will be skipped.

-  Run lsd.py with the file name as argument.
+  Run lsd.lua with the file name as argument.
   If you omit the name, 'lsd-example.txt' will be read.

     lua lsd.lua mydata.txt